risk-first/website/menagerie/Dependency-Risk.md

  - Successful organisms _adapt_ to the dependencies available to them (like the thermal vent creatures).
  - There is likely to be _competition_ for a dependency when it is scarce (think of droughts and famine).

 So, dependencies are a trade-off.
 They give with one hand and take with the other.
-Our modern lives are full of dependency (just think of the chains of dependency needed for putting a packet of biscuits on a supermarket shelf, for example), but we accept this extra complexity because it allows tbd.
+Our modern lives are full of dependency (just think of the chains of dependency needed for putting a packet of biscuits on a supermarket shelf, for example), but we accept this extra complexity because it makes life _easier_.

+## Simple Made Easy

+In Rich Hickey's talk, [Simple Made Easy](https://www.infoq.com/presentations/Simple-Made-Easy) he discusses the difference between _simple_ software systems and _easy_ ones, heavily stressing the virtues of simple over easy.
+It's an incredible talk and well worth watching.

+But.
+Living systems are not simple.
+And, they evolved to this level of complexity through because life was _easier_ that way.
+Depending on things makes _your job easier_.
+It's just [division of labour](https://en.wikipedia.org/wiki/Division_of_labour) and dependency hiearchies, as we saw in [Hierarchies and Modularization](Complexity-Risk#Hierarchies-and-Modularization).

+Our economic system and our software systems exhibit the same tendency-towards-complexity.

 ## Event Dependencies